walterdavis/mini-active-record/README.markdown

 ##Models

-Each object class in your application will be represented by a sub-class of MiniActiveRecord.
+Each model in your application will be represented by a subclass of MiniActiveRecord.
 This allows you to create a rich application with only a few lines of code.
 When a new instance of the class is created, a reflection of the database structure is used to pre-populate that instance with default values, and to set up the "setters" and "getters" needed to persist it.
 Much of this is done using metaprogramming in the `__call`, `__set`, and `__get` "magic" functions, as well as the `__construct` initializer.

 While working with these objects in your application, you simply assign values to their attributes, and when you're done, call `save()` on that object to persist them.